rikkimax/DIPs/DIPs/DIP1xxx-RC.md

 The complixity of ranges as signatures comes from the need to modify inherited methods return type and arguments.
 This is supported already in class/interface hierachies.
 The general concept comes from [covariance and invariance](https://en.wikipedia.org/wiki/Covariance_and_contravariance_(computer_science)) and can be used inside of signatures as well.

+The below code is a direct translation from the input range hierachy as provided in [``std.range.interface``](https://dlang.org/phobos/std_range_interfaces.html).
+A package of signature based representations would look vastly different with the goal of providing optional parts with fallbacks instead of being a translation.

 ```D
 signature InputRange {
     alias Type;